 Attorney Shawn Haff of The Criminal Defense Law Center of West Michigan will provide aggressive representation to anyone charged with firearm crimes in all West Michigan courts.

-Please don’t hire another attorney or law firm until you’ve talked with The Criminal Defense Law Center of West Michigan regarding the firearm crimes you are being charged with at 616-438-6719.
+Please don’t hire another attorney or law firm until you’ve talked with Lawyer Shawn Haff who is the Best Grand Rapids Gun charge defense lawyer around.
+Attorney Shawn Haff of The Criminal Defense Law Center of West Michigan will be happy to talk with you about the firearm crimes you are being charged with at 616-438-6719.

 If you are a convicted felon you must meet certain requirements before you are lawfully allowed to carry a firearm.
 If you, as a qualifying felon, are caught in possession of a firearm, you could be facing charges that are a felony and a prison term of 5 years along with potential fines of up to $5,000.